 - Showcase the various parts of your organization through microsites that detail life as an engineer, what it’s like to work in the Boston office, etc

-Are you looking to upgrade your careers page?
-Here are some of our favorite career sites from various industries.
-These pages are beautiful, mobile friendly repositories of information on what makes their company a unique place to work, highlight employee value propositions, and overall enhance the company’s employer brand.
-Enjoy!
+If you’re looking to upgrade your jobs page, then you need to check out these examples of what we think are some of the best careers sites on the internet.
+These pages are beautiful, mobile friendly repositories of information on what makes their company a unique place to work, highlight employee value propositions, and overall enhance the company’s employer branding efforts.

 24) Bain and Company has their own dedicated domain for careers complete with a LinkedIn plugin that shows you connections you already have at Bain.
 They call out to the most impressive business professionals with the headline “World Changers Wanted.”
 Lastly, they’re using social proof via Glassdoor’s “Best places to Work” award.

 23) PWC does a great job of highlighting various career tracks through in depth employee content that covers key questions candidates have about various roles.
 Clearly their HR team understands the importance of good content, something that is sure to resonate with job seekers.

 22) Pepsi allows applicants to interact directly with recruiters via social networks like Twitter and LinkedIn, giving candidates a direct line to the people who can tell them about roles and steer them to the right path.
 Clearly they value the power of social media in promoting their company career page.

 20) Air BnB has a well designed page which utilizes white space effectively, and calls out a key perk in working there: access to some of the brightest minds in the country to learn from.

 19) Marriott utilizes employee authored stories to show off what it’s like to work at this iconic brand from a global perspective.

 18) Hubspot, unsurprisingly, utilizes content in showing off why they are a great place to work.
 Their use of role specific video in particular is what we like about their approach to sharing their key value propositions to employees and attracting talent.